Servoy/aggridservices/README.md

 Used for internationalisation.
 Check here for available options: https://www.ag-grid.com/javascript-grid-internationalisation/

+* columnOptions

+Used to customize the properties of the columns.
+Check here for available options: https://www.ag-grid.com/javascript-grid-column-properties/

 # Feature Requests & Bugs

 Found a bug or would like to see a new feature implemented?
 Raise an issue in the Issue Tracker